cyyber/web3.js/docs/docs/guides/web3_providers_guide/examples.md

 ### IPC Provider (for Node.js)

-The IPC Provider allows you to connect to an Zond node using Inter-Process Communication (IPC) in a Node.js environment.
+The IPC Provider allows you to connect to a Zond node using Inter-Process Communication (IPC) in a Node.js environment.
 This provider is useful when you have a local Zond node running on your machine and want to interact with it using Node.js.

 In the following steps you will run `gzond` in development mode and you will run a piece of code that reads the Zond accounts and sends a transaction: